warrayquipsome/Chillax/README.md

 Raw links are also another option for using the theme and most client mod supports them, but there are some inconveniences.
-For instance, when the theme gets updated, you will **lose all the customization** that you did on top of chillax.
+For instance, when the theme gets updated, you will **lose all the customization** that you did on top of Chillax.
 So they are **not recommended** when it comes to customizations.

 To overcome this issue, we recommend you to fork the [Chillax](https://github.com/warrayquipsome/Chillax)